Sawashi/m9t-c1/problem2/README.md

     npm run dev
 ```

+Then you can access the page by using the url shown in the terminal after run above command

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: